binhex/arch-teamspeak/README.md

 **Access application**

 ```
-Connect using Teamspeak client on port 9987
+Connect using TeamSpeak client on host ip with port 9987
 ```